rufer7/github-actions-workflow-with-OIDC-based-auth-against-Azure/README.md

 1. Above these instructions, click **Use this template** and click **Create a new repository**.
    ![Use this template](https://user-images.githubusercontent.com/1221423/169618716-fb17528d-f332-4fc5-a11a-eaa23562665e.png)
-2. In the new tab, follow the prompts to create a new repository.
+2. Follow the prompts to create a new repository.
    - For owner, choose your personal account or an organization to host the repository.
    - We recommend creating a public repository—private repositories will [use Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
    ![Create a new repository](https://user-images.githubusercontent.com/1221423/169618722-406dc508-add4-4074-83f0-c7a7ad87f6f3.png)